ShubhamJagtap2000/Bash-Scripting/05 - Arrays/README.md

 - because the train is at ***index*** position `1`.

-- The last thing we will cover is if we want to change an element, or delete it.
+- The last thing we will cover is if we want to ***change*** an element, or delete it.

-- If we wanted to ***remove an element*** we would use the `unset` utility.
+- If we wanted to ***remove an element*** we would use the `unset` utility in [this script](https://github.com/ShubhamJagtap2000/Bash-Scripting/blob/main/05%20-%20Arrays/Scripts/unset.sh)
 ```
 unset transport[1]
 ```

 - This now removes the `train` item, if we wanted to we could `echo` it back out and see that it is indeed gone,

-- Now lets set it to something else.
+- Now let's set it to something else.
 We can do:

 ```
 transport[1]='trainride'
 ```

-- If we `echo` the array then we get:
+- If we `echo` the array then with [this script](https://github.com/ShubhamJagtap2000/Bash-Scripting/blob/main/05%20-%20Arrays/Scripts/Replace-An-Element.sh) we get:
 ```
 car trainride bike bus
 ```

+- You can also index an array in negative integers form using [this script](https://github.com/ShubhamJagtap2000/Bash-Scripting/blob/main/05%20-%20Arrays/Scripts/Negative-Indexing.sh)

+- You can add an element at the end of an array with [this script](https://github.com/ShubhamJagtap2000/Bash-Scripting/blob/main/05%20-%20Arrays/Scripts/Add-At-End.sh)